John Rustad: Land claims

-Rustad's comments about Indigenous peoples in Canada include that the efforts of the provincial government of British Columbia to recognize Indigenous land claims in Canada are "a direct assault on private property".
+Rustad has said that the efforts of the provincial government of British Columbia to recognize Indigenous land claims in Canada are "a direct assault on private property".

 Public health

-In July 2024, Rustad has claimed that he regretted getting the COVID-19 vaccine due to a heart problem shortly afterward, and that COVID-19 vaccine mandates were about "shaping opinion and control on the population".
+In July 2024, Rustad has claimed that he regretted getting the COVID-19 vaccine due to a heart problem that he experienced shortly afterward, and that COVID-19 vaccine mandates were about "shaping opinion and control on the population".
 He has said that flu and COVID-19 vaccines need to be available for "vulnerable people".

 At the same online meeting hosted by anti-vaccine groups, Rustad said that he would be open to working with other jurisdictions for a "Nuremburg 2.0" event to look into prosecuting people responsible for the province's public health measures and vaccines during the COVID-19 pandemic, referring to an idea popular in anti-vaccine groups inspired by both the Nuremberg trials and the Nuremberg Code.
 After reporting on the comments surfaced in October 2024, Rustad apologized and said that it was wrong to compare public health measures and Nazi German crimes.

 SOGI 123

-Rustad proposes removing from schools a set of teaching materials known as SOGI 123 (Sexual Orientation and Gender Identity) which according to CBC is a collection of "guides and resources that aim to help teachers address discrimination and bullying, create supportive and inclusive environments for 2SLGBTQ+ students and acknowledge varying genders and sexual orientations".
+Rustad proposed removing from schools a set of teaching materials known as SOGI 123 (Sexual Orientation and Gender Identity) which according to CBC is a collection of "guides and resources that aim to help teachers address discrimination and bullying, create supportive and inclusive environments for 2SLGBTQ+ students and acknowledge varying genders and sexual orientations".

 On September 30, 2023, Rustad shared a post on social media that appeared to compare the teaching of sexuality and gender to the residential school system.